Creditor’s Guide to Creditors’ Meetings

 A Creditors' Voluntary Liquidation commences with a virtual or physical Meeting of Creditors, which convenes no more than 7 days after creditors are notified of the liquidation.

 In these instances, the Meeting of Creditors takes place within 14 days of the proposal being distributed.
 Similarly, the meeting takes place within 10 weeks from the date the company entered into Administration.

 There are no legal guidelines or restrictions in regards to remuneration for insolvency practitioners.
 As a result, they will discourage you by charging excessive fees to hold Creditors' Meetings.
 However, the 1st physical meeting is where creditors can get empowered, and develop an insolvency strategy.
 I&L can take instructions on your behalf to attend and represent your interests.
 Oftentimes we connect with other creditors to stimulate significant support prior to the meeting because strength can be found in numbers.

 Creditors automatically accept the insolvency practitioner's remuneration package by deemed consent if there is no Committee of Creditors to set their fees.
 To gain control of an insolvency practitioner’s pay, simply form a committee (see below).

 Replacing an Insolvency Practitioner

 We believe the choice of insolvency practitioner should rest with creditors.
 However, in most cases the insolvent appoints the insolvency practitioner simply because creditors fail to use the power of their votes at Creditors' Meetings.
-If creditors are dissatisfied with the insolvency practitioner and 50% of voters in attendance agree; they can replace them with 1of their own choice.
+If creditors are dissatisfied with the insolvency practitioner and 50% of voters in value and in attendance (including by proxy) agree; they can replace them with 1 of their own choice.
 I&L can recommend a commercially-minded insolvency practitioner to manage the process for you.

 Committee of Creditors